Preet Kaur Gill MP - My Weekly Update - 20th March 2026

 📖 The Government is launching a new tool for schools and families to tackle the stigma of child poverty

-🛡️ People smugglers face tougher laws, with Labour banning the online promotion of illegal migration and fake travel documents
+🛡️ People smugglers face tougher laws, with the Government banning the online promotion of illegal migration and fake travel documents

 🤝 The Government is strengthening communities and tackling extremism through a new national action plan